godotengine/godot-docs/classes/class_websocketclient.rst

 - **data_received** **(** **)**

 Emitted when a WebSocket message is received.

-Note: This signal is NOT emitted when used as high level multiplayer peer.
+**Note:** This signal is *not* emitted when used as high-level multiplayer peer.

 .. _class_WebSocketClient_signal_server_close_request: